aspose-email-cloud/aspose-email-cloud-dotnet/README.md

 await emailApi.CreateFolderAsync(new CreateFolderRequest(outFolder, storageName));
 // Call business card recognition action var result = await emailApi.AiBcrParseStorageAsync(new AiBcrParseStorageRequest(
-    new AiBcrParseStorageRq
+    new AiBcrParseStorageRq(null,
-    {
-        Images = new List<AiBcrImageStorageFile> //We can process multiple images in one request {
+        new List<AiBcrImageStorageFile> //We can process multiple images in one {new AiBcrImageStorageFile(
-            new AiBcrImageStorageFile
-            {
-                File = new StorageFileLocation
-                {
-                    Storage = storageName,
-                    FileName = imageFileName,
-                    FolderPath = string.Empty //image was uploaded to the root directory of storage },
-                IsSingle = true //the image contains only one business card (you can upload image with multiple cards on it) }
+                true, //the image contains only one business card (you can upload image with multiple cards on it) new StorageFileLocation(storageName, string.Empty, imageFileName))},
-        },
-        OutFolder = new StorageFolderLocation
-        {
-            Storage = storageName,
-            FolderPath = outFolder
-        }
-    }));
+        new StorageFolderLocation(storageName, outFolder))));
 // Get file name from a recognition result var contactFile = result.Value.First(); //result.Value can contain multiple files, if we sent multicard images or multiple images